alexanderwlee/alexanderwlee.github.io/index.md

 ### Software Engineer Intern, Summer 2021

-For the summer, I interned on the Frontdoor team for Microsoft's Commerce Catalog group.
-The team owns an ASP.NET API service that scales over 150,000 request per second and powers the Microsoft Commerce stack for Azure, Windows, Office, Xbox, etc. My intern project focused on enhancing the on-call experience for engineers by developing features on the team's service to diagnose product configuration issues.
+I interned on the Frontdoor team for Microsoft's Commerce Catalog group.
+The team owns an ASP.NET API service that scales over 150,000 request per second and powers the Microsoft Commerce stack for services such as Azure, Windows, Office, and Xbox.
+My intern project focused on enhancing the on-call experience for engineers by developing features on the team's service to diagnose product configuration issues.

 ## Fidelity Investments ![](assets/img/fidelity.png){: width="20%" align="right"}